 Placements for positions occur before the beginning of the school year in September, and are updated quarterly as needed.
 Classroom assistants are expected to commit to a school year, or roughly three eight-week quarters.
 Positions are paid or on a volunteer basis (see “Benefits” below).

 - We offer service-learning hours for our volunteer assistants.
 These volunteers should have a demonstrated commitment to community service.

-> - Paid classroom assistants are paid an hourly rate, including prep time and paid trainings.
+- Paid classroom assistants are paid an hourly rate, including paid trainings.
 These are available for individuals with relevant artistic and classroom experience interested in building their skills as teaching artists.

-> - Classroom assistants receive mentorship from master-level teaching artists and participate in faculty training and development.
+- Classroom assistants receive mentorship from master-level teaching artists and participate in faculty training and development.

-> If you are interested in being a classroom assistant for Arts Corps, please tell us more about yourself by completing the form below.
+If you are interested in being a classroom assistant for Arts Corps, please tell us more about yourself by completing the form.
 Arts Corps alumni and current teen students nominated by their teaching artists are strongly encouraged to apply.